l3wk/beautiful-jekyll/_posts/2019-04-24-storage-improvements.md

     ...
 ```

-This builder will automatically download a copy of the Centos 7 minimal installer image, launch a local HTTP server to host the kickstart configuration file, and then execute the installer inside kvm, passing a reference to the URL of the kickstart configuration which will be used to customise the install.
+This builder will automatically download a copy of the Centos 7 minimal installer, launch a local HTTP server to host the kickstart configuration file, and then execute the installer inside KVM, passing a reference to the URL of the kickstart configuration which will be used to customise the install.

 Lastly, once the base Centos 7 install completes, we will need to run a series of provisioning steps to install the SOE ansible roles, and set up authentication for the *ops* user account.
 This is done using the following sequence of packer provisioner configurations: